Check out our FAQ below to see if we have answers to your question. If not, head on over to our Contact Us page for ways to get a hold of us.

 We stand behind the products we sell and want to make sure that your experience with La Marzocco is exceptional.
 If you ever have any problems with the items you purchase directly from us, we are here to help.
 If you purchased your espresso machine through another reseller we request that you contact them first in order to allow them to go through their normal procedure and to take care of their customers in the best way they know how.

-Below is more information on the warranty included on machines purchased directly through au.lamarzoccohome.com
+Below is more information on the warranty included on machines purchased directly through au.lamarzo

-The La Marzocco GS3 espresso machine carries a 12-month parts warranty when purchased directly from La Marzocco Home.
+The La Marzocco GS3 espresso machine carries a 24-month parts and labor warranty when purchased directly from La Marzocco Home.

-The La Marzocco Linea Mini espresso machine carries a 24-month parts warranty.
+The La Marzocco Linea Mini espresso machine carries a 24-month parts and labor warranty.

 While we strive to make sure you are a satisfied customer, there are some situations that the warranty does not cover: